 Figure X: Maximum likelihood phylogeny of full genome Mamastrovirus sequences (RAxML-NG, TVM+I+G4).
 Bootstrap values computed using Felsenstein’s method24 are visualized on tree branches.
 Tip labels include NCBI taxon ID, strain, host species, location of collection, and year of collection.
-Tip points are colored by order, and shaped by novelty, with Madagascar sequences labeled with triangles.
+Tip points are colored by order of mammalian host, and shaped by novelty, with Madagascar sequences labeled with triangles.
 The novel astrovirus sequence presented in this paper is highlighted in yellow.
 Tree is rooted by a turkey Avastrovirus (NC_002470) and a divergent Porcine Mamastrovirus (NC_023636).
 Branch lengths are scaled by nucleotide substitutions per site, corresponding to the scalebar.